PeterWinzell/GDP-melco/report/report.md

 This is the basic and simple principle behind the server implementation.
 However, apart from this the implementation does involve a bit more logic that allows the server to handle multiple clients, multiple requests and authorization management.

 Authorization and authentication is defined and managed by tokens.
-This implementation uses jason web tokens[[]] - the VIS does not specify which type of authorization token.
+This implementation uses jason web tokens[[6]](https://jwt.io) - the VIS does not specify which type of authorization token.
 ```json
 { "action": "authorize", "tokens":{ "authorization": "a-token-value" }, "requestId": "1"
 ```